pauleveritt/pauleveritt.github.io/src/articles/pylyglot/eslint/index.rst

 continous integration.

 As we'll see in a later section, ESLint has another distinguishing
-characterstic: its first two letters mean it is focused on future syntaxes in JavaScript, ES2015 and beyond.
+characteristic: its first two letters (ECMAScript) mean it is focused on future syntaxes in JavaScript, ES2015 and beyond.